Milne-Centre/ThaiPASS2019/README.md

 Lecture notes and tasks covering dark matter, rotation curves of galaxies and the effect of supernovae on galactic dynamics.

 Days 1 and 3 are more code-orientated, days 2 and 4 are more knowlede focussed, however all 4 days require students to develop their python skills.

+## Pre-Tasks
+Problems and solutions for mandatory work pre-attendance.
+Contains the Basic and Advanced notebooks.

+## DATA_FOR_TASKS
+Data for the Hertzsprung-Russell diagram task